jpeddicord/cse560/Assembler/doc/src/how_to.rst

 Now go to the Build menu at the top and select Build Solution or press Control + Shift + B. This will create the executable file in Assembler/bin/Release/.
 To use this as described below, you can move Assembler.exe into the Assembler directive (Assembler/bin/Release/Assembler.exe to Assembler/Assembler.exe).

+Alternatively, advanced users may compile via the command-line.
+To do this, run ``msbuild`` (Windows) or ``xbuild`` (Linux) from the same directory as Assembler.sln.
+The executable will be created in the same location as above.

 5) Opening the Terminal
 ```````````````````````